-The Program will be available for the residential, commercial and industrial classes of electricity consumers as defined by Municipality's electric distribution company, National Grid ("Applicable Classes").
-The residential class is comprised of the rates A-16 (Basic Residential), A-60 (Low Income); the commercial class is comprised of rates C-06 (Small Commercial), G-02 (General Commercial), S-05 (Street & Area Lighting, Customer Owned Equipment), S-06 (Decorative Street & Area Lighting), S-10 (Private Lighting) and S-14 (General Street & Area Lighting); and the industrial class is comprised of B-32 (Large Demand Back-up Service) and G-32 (Large Demand).
+The aggregation program will be available for the residential, commercial and industrial classes of electricity consumers as defined by Municipality's electric distribution company, National Grid ("Applicable Classes").
+The residential class is comprised of the rates A-16, A-60; the commercial class is comprised of rates C-06, G-02, S-05, S-06, S-10 and S-14; and the industrial class is comprised of B-32 and G-32.